vamshireddy07/Terraform_Kubernates_Cluster/README.md

 ###Configuration Management
 ##Check if Dynamicinvntry scripts works.

-$ chmod =x Dynamicinvnrty.py
+$ chmod +x Dynamicinvntry.py
-$ ./Dynamicinvnrty.py --list
+$ ./Dynamicinvntry.py --list

 ###Kubernetes cluster Setup Using Ansible(Configuration Management)With Dynamicinvntry.
  ###Create a pem file and copy aws private key(pem) file content which you used in terraform.